Uberspace/lab/source/guide_soju.rst

  hostname isabell.uber.space
  db sqlite3 /home/isabell/var/lib/soju/soju.db

-.. warning:: Replace `ìsabell` with your username and the port with the one you opened in the firewall in the first step.
+.. warning:: Replace `isabell` with your username and the port with the one you opened in the firewall in the first step.

 Setup daemon
 ------------